 The following article was written by Abu Shoaib Ashmead Choat, a very dear family friend of ours.
-He visited Houston a few years ago and gave some talks there; he’s a graduate of the College of Hadith from Madīnah and an active da’i in Trinidad (where he runs his own full-time Islamic school).
+He visited Houston a few years ago and gave some talks there; he’s a graduate of the College of Hadith from Madinah and an active da’i in Trinidad (where he runs his own full-time Islamic school).
 His daughter Nabiha passed away last year, while still a teenager.
-She had grown up in Madīnah and memorized significant portions of the Qurʾān.
+She grew up in Madinah and memorized significant portions of the Quran.
 She was an active tajweed teacher in her native land of Trinidad.

 Nabihah My Love

 But a Person is With the One Whom They Love

 Even before we start to write about this glimpse into the life of our dear daughter, it is necessary to purify our intentions, hence the reason for the delay.
 This must not be for Shuhrah or fame or some Nahiha fan club, but it must be for, as Allah has said, “Ya ayyuha ladhina amanu itaqullaaha wabtaghoo ilayhil waseelah” (Oh you who believe fear Allah and seek out the means of approach to him).
 Great effort and attention must be paid in trying to purify our intentions and knowing precisely why we are doing this.
 It may be a wake up call for a lazy or sleepy Muslim.
 It may help someone to realize how short and fleeting this life is; how precious it is that we must take every opportunity to do good, no matter how small, and we must seek every opportunity to invite people to Allah and use all the resources available to us in that cause, even if that means the life and death of our dear baby.